Boston bombing suspects wanted to fit in, friends say

 "He put a shame on our family, he put a shame on the entire Chechen ethnicity," Tsarni said of Dzhokhar.

-"I'm scared for my boy - that they will shoot him dead too."

-Tsarnaev also said he was expecting the younger brother to visit him in Dagestan soon for summer holidays.
-It was not possible to verify he was the brothers' father, but he has also been identified as such in Russian and other media reports.

-Former classmates speculated that it might be the older brother who had influenced Dzhokhar.
+Former classmates theorized that perhaps it was the older brother who had influenced Dzhokhar.
 A YouTube account under Tamerlan's name featured two videos about terrorism.

-Tamerlan appeared to become more religious in recent years, according to his aunt.
+Tamerlan appeared to become more of an observant Muslim in recent years, according to his aunt, who lives in Toronto.

-"He was not devout, practicing.
-But about three years ago he began praying five times a day," Tsarnaeva said in comments carried on CNN, adding that she had no problem with that change.
+"He was not devout, practicing, but about three years ago he began praying five times a day," Tsarnaeva said in comments carried on CNN, adding that she saw no problem in that change.

+The aunt said Tamerlan had a wife and a daughter, born two years ago.
+"He was very happy about his daughter," she said.
+She did not say if he was still married.

 Tamerlan had been a part-time accounting student at Bunker Hill Community College in Boston.
 He was enrolled there for three semesters - fall 2006, spring 2007 and fall 2008.